Center for Healing and Spiritual Growth

 o 1,000 donors with a recurring monthly minimum donation of $10.00.

-o Semi-Monthly mindfulness speakers, outreach & workshops with teachers, practitioners, and local authors with break out focus sessions.
+o Mindfulness speakers, outreach & workshops with teachers, practitioners, and local authors with break out focus sessions.

-o In particular, we are proud to offer wellness-based workshops for our neurodivergent adults and their families, friends, neighbors, and anyone interested in holistic body, mind, and spiritual growth and the inclusion culture.
+o In particular, we are proud to offer wellness-based workshops for our our young adults and their families, friends, neighbors, and anyone interested in holistic body, mind, and spiritual growth and the inclusion culture.
 Everyone is welcome to our heart-centered events.

 Lemon Tree Collective, Inc. • Board of Directors